AtmosferaUSM/server_tutorial_WRF/docs/wps_configuration.md

 ## **Create a soft link for the WPS**

-Load the compilers before you start doing anything.
+Load the compilers before you do anything.

     spack load intel-oneapi-compilers
     spack load intel-oneapi-mpi

 !!!
 Warning

-    Copy WPS folder instead of using the soft link.
+    Copy the WPS folder instead of using soft links.

 ```